 Check that thought.
 What they need is a new owner!
 As I refilled my cup, I wondered why the hell doesn’t the ASPCA get court orders to pick them up?
 If they care so much about the wretched animals they show on TV, why don’t they “do something” for those street dogs?
 Why don’t they give them a warm bed, food and shelter and find them a great home?
 For what the 30-second commercial costs, they could save a truckload of dogs!

 Those dogs are not paid “actors.”
 That pit bull is shivering so hard he can barely stand up.
 Great winter ad.
 Good timing.
 Those dogs are really freezing.
 Their desperation and agony is real.

 I know.
 You don’t want to think about it.
 Look up at the famous entry to Madison Square Garden but watch your feet.
 Don’t trip over that mental image I’ve just handed you.

 Wait until you get home but see what you can do.
 My daughter loves to say “if you can’t adopt, you can give.”
 She’s right.
 Go to your local shelter.
 Do a little “reconnaissance”.
 Hell I’ll loan you my eyes.

 If you can’t make it to the Westminster Dog Show you can watch it from the warmth and comfort of home… and as you take a bite of your sandwich, think about the dogs of desperation.
-The ones hiding under the overpasses, shivering in Central Park… and the lucky ones waiting at the real SPCA, the brick and mortar one they used to call a shelter.
+The ones hiding under the overpasses, shivering in Central Park… and the lucky shelter dogs waiting at the real SPCA, the brick and mortar shelter, the one you may not find.